Kangaroo (1952 film): Script revisions

 Australian authors working in the United States appear to have led Hollywood up the garden path with exciting tales about Australia.
 At present four American writers, assisted by an Australian, are working on the script... to eliminate inaccuracies.
 The first working script for Kangaroo should be ready within a week.
 It will be somewhat different from the original story.
 Authors of the first script let their heads go in a big way.
 They described kangaroos so big and ferocious that in dry weather they stormed bush homesteads in thousands and carried off the children...
 A hasty revisal of the story is now being made to eliminate the "too fierce" kangaroos and other inaccuracies.

 Kleiner called the rewritten script "a story about a man in conflict with his conscience.
 The people of the cattle country at the turn of the century provide the background."

 O'Hara later wrote "I was heartbroken when I was given the revised shooting script in Sydney and saw how it had been ruined...
 Milestone had rewritten Martin Barkley's story and made it about a man and his conscience struggling with the question, 'Are you a sinner if you only think about sinning or do you actually have to commit the sin to be guilty?'
 It was the worst piece of rubbish I had ever read.
 He had destroyed a good, straightforward western."

-O'Hara says she contacted her lawyer and tried to get out of the film but was told "I would be creating a huge political incident if I walked off the picture.
+O'Hara says she contacted her lawyer and tried to get out of the film, but was told: "I would be creating a huge political incident if I walked off the picture.
 I had no choice but to do it or be in serious trouble."
 She added "although I hated every minute of the work I absolutely loved Australia and the people."
+It has been argued that the original script, while not a very accurate representation of Australia, was more logical and more dramatically satisfactory.
+In particular, Filmink magazine wrote Milestone "didn't care about any of the characters except Richard Boone's.
+What he was really interested in were incidentals: two up games, animals dying in drought, cattle mustering, Aboriginal dancers, tracking shots, windmills, dust."